-Students may start voting with their i>clicker remotes on the first day of class. i>clicker keeps track of individual student voting data via the Clicker ID printed on the back of each remote.
+Students may start voting with their i>Clicker remotes on the first day of class. i>Clicker keeps track of individual student voting data via the i>Clicker ID printed on the back of each remote.

-To record voting data for individual students so they can receive class participation points, student names must be linked to their i>clicker remotes.
-You will be able to link student remotes provided the students have;
+To record voting data for individual students so they can receive class participation points, student names must be linked to their i>Clicker remotes.
+You will be able to link student remotes until;

-- used their i>clicker remotes to vote at least once in the classroom and,
+- Students have used their i>Clicker remotes to vote at least once in the classroom and,

 There are two options for linking students to their remotes;